antoshkaplus/OptGraphColoring/docs/sa.md

 Oftentimes trial count is equal to problem size and in that case linear or polynomial schedule is used unless user rough solution is enough.

+User has to be very careful with the cost function as to take into account normalization.